letoram/durden/durden/devmaps/led/README.md

 				label = "FIFO(1)",
 				name = "fifo1",
         role = "passive",
-        matchflt = "(led-fifo 1)"
+        matchlbl = "(led-fifo 1)"
     }

 label is a user-presentable string, name is a menu-system integrateable name, role is either 'passive', 'displaymap', 'keymap', 'custom'.
 Depending on the role, additional fields may be needed.

-Matchflt is a string to match against the device presented label, or, for input-platform specific device matching, a matchdev which corresponds to the devid of the related input device.
+Matchlbl is a string to match against the device presented label, or, for input-platform specific device matching, a matchdev which corresponds to the devid of the related input device.
 This is used in order to deal with LEDs that are part of some aggregated complex device.